 About the Great Basin CESU

 The GB-CESU encompasses the Great Basin region including portions of five states: Nevada, California, Idaho, Oregon and Utah.
 The CESU is hosted by the University of Nevada, Reno.
-The GB-CESU is now a partnership among 14 universities, eight federal agencies and one non-profit.
-Members of the GB-CESU are: University of Nevada, Reno, Oregon State University, University of Idaho, Idaho State University, Boise State University, Utah State University, University of Utah, Brigham Young University, Great Basin College, University of Nevada, Las Vegas, Desert Research Institute, Ball State University, California State University – Fresno and Texas A&M University, Kingsville, Bureau of Land Management, USDA Forest Service Research, National Park Service, Agricultural Research Service, US Fish and Wildlife Service, Natural Resources Conservation Service, Bureau of Reclamation, US Geological Survey – Biological Resources Division, and Hawkwatch International.
+The GB-CESU is now a partnership among 14 universities, nine federal agencies and one non-profit.
+Members of the GB-CESU are: University of Nevada, Reno, Oregon State University, University of Idaho, Idaho State University, Boise State University, Utah State University, University of Utah, Brigham Young University, Great Basin College, University of Nevada, Las Vegas, Desert Research Institute, Ball State University, California State University – Fresno and Texas A&M University, Kingsville, Bureau of Land Management, Department of Defense, USDA Forest Service Research, National Park Service, Agricultural Research Service, US Fish and Wildlife Service, Natural Resources Conservation Service, Bureau of Reclamation, US Geological Survey – Biological Resources Division, and Hawkwatch International.
 The GB-CESU also has several designated cooperators including state agencies, tribes and NGOs.

 The host institution provides leadership and administrative support for the GB-CESU in conducting a program of research, technical assistance and educational activities in partnership with GB-CESU members.